Vatsinator/vatsinator-legacy/README.md

 - Jan Macheta jan@macheta.net

 ## License
 Vatsinator is developed under GPL-3 license.
-See LICENSE file for more information.
+See COPYING file for more information.